eyalcha/read_your_meter/README.md

 For the integration to work, you need the following:

 - Account in read your meter
-- Selenuim standalone chrome running on same device as Home Assisatnt.
+- Selenuim standalone chrome running on same device as Home Assistant.

 ### Install Selenuim